Htitou/gut_project/README.md

 # HTML_AND_CSS_TEMPLATE
-the template for a ecolo web site
+the template for an ecolo web site